Woman with a Horse: Influence on quantum mechanics

 Arthur I. Miller, author of Einstein, Picasso: Space, Time and the Beauty that Causes Havoc (2002), writes: "Cubism directly helped Niels Bohr discover the principle of complementarity in quantum theory, which says that something can be a particle and a wave at the same time, but it will always be measured to be either one or the other.
 In analytic cubism, artists tried to represent a scene from all possible viewpoints on one canvas."
 Miller continues: "An observer picks out one particular viewpoint.
 How you view the painting, that’s the way it is.
 Bohr read the book by Jean Metzinger and Albert Gleizes on cubist theory, Du "Cubisme".
 It inspired him to postulate that the totality of an electron is both a particle and a wave, but when you observe it you pick out one particular viewpoint."

-Niels Bohr (1885–1962), the Danish physicist and one of the principle founders of quantum mechanics, moved into a mansion owned by the Carlsberg Foundation (where he and his family resided after 1932) and was given unconditional authority to furnish it.
+Niels Bohr (1885–1962), the Danish physicist and one of the principal founders of quantum mechanics, moved into a mansion owned by the Carlsberg Foundation (where he and his family resided after 1932) and was given unconditional authority to furnish it.
 For inspiration Bohr hung in his office a large painting by Jean Metzinger, La Femme au Cheval, one of Metzinger's most conspicuous early examples of 'mobile perspective' implementation (also called simultaneity).
 Bohr, vitally interested in the rapid changes taking place in modern art, took great pleasure talking about La Femme au Cheval and in giving "form to thoughts to an audience at first unable to see anything in Metzinger's painting—They came with a preconceived idea", according to the Danish artist and writer Mogens Andersen.
 His lectures had been meant to parallel "the lessons painfully learned by atomic physicists," writes Miller, "who realized the inadequacy of visual perception when they discarded the visual imagery of the solar system atom after 1923."
 To this problem Bohr developed a solution in 1927 with striking similarities to Metzinger's concept of multiple perspective: the principle of complementarity, which Bohr summarized as follows: